The Best Free & Cheap Podcast Hosting Sites – August 2018

 PodBean is one of the most accomplished podcast websites around.
 It is simple, has good reliability and performance and competitive pricing.
 It has a very clean interface that prioritizes ease of use so you can spend more time producing content.
 The tools are simple and get the job done quickly with the minimum of fuss.
 It is a very easy podcast hosting site to get to grips with.

 It isn’t free, but plans start at only $3 a month.
-In return you get up to 100MB upload per month with 1GB of bandwidth.
+In return you get up to 100MB upload per month with 100GB of bandwidth monthly.
 This plan also includes basic analytics, an app and your own themed site.
 More expensive plans include unlimited storage and bandwidth, more details analytics and better support.

 Libsyn is one of the most established names in podcast hosting.
 It isn’t as generous with its offering as PodBean and the interface isn’t as intuitive but it is reliable and straightforward enough.
 Libsyn takes a little while to get to grips with but once you do, producing and publishing content is a breeze.

 Libsyn isn’t free either with plans starting at $5 a month.
 You only get 50MB monthly storage but no bandwidth limitations that I could see.
 Analytics cost $2 extra per month which is a little tight as they are mandatory for running an effective podcast.
-Step up a level to the $15 a month plan for better features.
+If you go with Libsyn, I recommend that you step up a level to the $15 a month plan for better features.

 YouTube is a fantastic place to host a podcast given the power of the platform, the tools available and the sheer number of users.
 The interface is simple, you can upload or just drag and drop.
 There are some decent authoring tools but the majority of the work will be done locally and uploaded to YouTube.

-Pinecast seems to like to keep things simple.
+Pinecast likes to keep things simple.
 A very stark website, minimalist interface and uncomplicated but powerful tools.
-Yet what it does, it seems to do well if reading reviews are anything to go by.
+Yet what it does, it seems to do well.
 The UI is easy to master and puts the podcast at the center of everything.
 It also includes analytics as standard and makes it easy to become a publisher.

 There is a free account but it’s the paid accounts that have the real power.
 From as little as $5 a month you get unlimited storage, unlimited bandwidth and has no limitation on any aspect of the service.
 The only difference between the $5 and $15 service is the complexity and detail available in the analytics and the ability to have a homepage.
 The Tip Jar is a neat feature also.